Powerlearnproject/se-assignment-day-2-git-and-github-Mwanjelle/README.md

 - Facilitating Communication

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+On GitHub, Public Repositories offers Visibility and Collaboration, Community Building and Exposure while Private Repositories offers Confidentiality, Controlled Access and Focused Development.

+Their disadvantages are: Lack of Privacy, Potential for Misuse and Security Risks for Public Repository and Limited Collaboration, Lack of Visibility and Risks of High Costs in Private Repository.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?